solonkarapa/Detecting-Cancer-from-Blood-Samples/Readme.md

 # Aim

-To develop and evaluate mathematical and statistical models capable of detecting early-stage cancers from cfDNA data by integrating and analysing weak signal features across various cancer types.
+To develop and evaluate mathematical/statistical models capable of detecting early-stage cancers from cfDNA data by integrating and analysing weak signal features across various cancer types.